zephraph/notes/Recurse/Recurse.md

 2. **Knowledge gained is knowledge shared**
 	- I will strive to share as much as I learn in ways that are sustainable.
 I accept that not everything I learn will be correct or complete.
 In sharing, I open the door to correction or compounding knowledge in a way that benefits myself and others.
 3. **Community is key**
 	- The joy of human endeavor is sharing in the journey with those around you.
 I commit that the efforts of my peers are as important as my own.
 I will make the space to help lift up those around me.
-I will be humble and open to accepting help for myself
+I will be humble and open to accepting help for myself when it is offered.
+4. **Kindness in all things**
+	- I will approach people and problems with an open mind and an open heart.
+I will seek to understand before being understood.
+I will also endeavor to save some kindness for myself.
+To forgive myself for things undone, for motivation unfound, for potential unmet.